TravLord/C_Sharp_Projects/README.md

 > ## Car Insurance Web app
 > - Model View Controller utilizing .NET framework
+> - Car Insurance user is directed to form to fill out information for a insurance quote.
+Each input is evaluated for different factors.
+These factors determine the cost rate of their monthly insurance quote.
+> - After quote calculations complete the quote is calculated and saved to the Database.
 > - Live website Web Application [Car Insurance](https://carinsurancequotecalculatingapp.azurewebsites.net)
 > - Languages and frameworks used Front end- HTML, BootStrap4, CSS Back end- C# , SQL DataBase database first ADO.NET Entity model
 > - CRUD functionality